ExeterDigitalHumanities/authdemo/README.md

 * python-ldap requires a binary (wheel) package to avoid needing a c++ compile
   * https://www.lfd.uci.edu/~gohlke/pythonlibs/
+* place the wheel file (.whl, for your OS and python version) into a 'wheels' folder in directory containing this project, to allow sharing of wheels across projects.

 ### Current plans:
 * move main functions to member app (modularise)